Child Custody Lawyer In Midland, TX

 - A parent moving a significant distance away from the child

-- A child’s preferences changing if they are at least 12 years old
+- A child’s preferences change if they are at least 12 years old

 - A shift in a parent’s ability to care for the child (such as a new job, different hours, or consequences of a medical condition or injury)